TJREVERB/infrastructure/user_templates/templates/PULL_REQUEST/README.md

 Learn More About [Pull Requests](https://help.github.com/en/articles/about-pull-requests)

 ### Why do we use Pull Requests?
 Since we wish to maintain a `master` branch, it is necessary to use Pull Requests to conduct ad hoc code reviews and merge proper code.
-Be creating Pull Requests code that is ready to merge can be reviewed first before being merged into the `master` branch
+By creating Pull Requests code that is ready to merge can be reviewed first before being merged into the `master` branch

 ### How do you open a Pull Requests?
 [Opening Pull Requests](https://help.github.com/en/articles/creating-a-pull-request)